trilbymedia/grav-plugin-quick-tray-links/README.md

 * `icon` - icon classes to render icon
 * `link` - Can be a relative URL or an absolute URL
+* `target` - Default to the page the link is clicked in
 * `tooltip` - The tooltip to display on hover
 * `class` - Any CSS classes you wish to add to the icon link
 * `authorize` - A string that can be use to check authorization